hoc081098/solivagant/README.md

 ## Credits

-- Most of code in `solivagant-khonshu-navigation-core` and `solivagant-navigation` libraries is taken from [Freeletics Khonshu Navigation](https://freeletics.github.io/khonshu/navigation/get-started/), and ported to `Kotlin Multiplatform` and `Compose Multiplatform`.
+- Most of the code in `solivagant-khonshu-navigation-core` and `solivagant-navigation` libraries is taken from [Freeletics Khonshu Navigation](https://freeletics.github.io/khonshu/navigation/get-started/), and ported to `Kotlin Multiplatform` and `Compose Multiplatform`.